Protect & Educate

 (2) We record the raw HTML content of the phishing websites.
 This data can be used in the creation and improvement of rules for web gateways and email filtering systems, as well as the training of AI/ML detection systems and the augmentation of awareness training programs.

 The screenshots and perceptual hashes and raw HTML data are offered as two separate add-ons to the phishing feed.
 Each of these are accessed via an AWS S3 bucket with AWS SNS as one of the available alert options.

 Data Feed Details

-– Phishing URLs, along with industry classification, for more than 300 international brands
+– Phishing URLs, with industry classification, for 300+ international brands

 – Free evaluation